Myelomalacia and Medical Cannabis Treatment

 How Myelomalacia Patients Could Benefit From Cannabinoids

-SpinalCord.com reported in 2019, “there have been several studies in the last 20 years in countries across the world looking at how TCH and CBD, the two most popular properties on the cannabis plant, can help people living with paralysis,” also suggesting it could assist with myelomalacia.
+SpinalCord.com reported in 2019, “there have been several studies in the last 20 years in countries across the world looking at how THC and CBD, the two most popular properties of the cannabis plant, can help people living with paralysis,” also suggesting it could assist with myelomalacia.
 Additionally, the report details how medical cannabis has helped several spinal cord injuries and disorders, including muscle spasms, chronic pain, and insomnia.

 Medical cannabis conclusively alleviating symptoms of spinal cord injury or disease is evident in the Journal of Pain 2013 edition report, “Low Dose Vaporized Cannabis Significantly Improves Neuropathic Pain.”
 After studying 39 patients with neuropathic pain in the spinal cord and brain, found cannabis plant properties proved to ease the pain.